 Students should wear their Guerin Catholic P.E. uniform.
-P.E. uniforms must be purchased at www.landsend.com.
-Click "School Uniforms" and then search for Guerin Catholic.
+P.E. uniforms can be purchased through Land's End (school code: 900150715) or Schoolbelles (school code: S3008).

 A minimum of 15 registered students will be required to offer this course.
 A maximum of 55 students will be permitted to register for this class.